-The largest day spa brand in Australia, Endota, have their reliable Natural Clear Zinc SPF 50+ available for $30, presenting another top choice when it comes to sunscreen in Australia.
-The mineral sunscreen lotion offers broad-spectrum UVA and UVA protection, water-resistance of up to 4 hours, and is made from natural zinc oxide with a reef and ocean safe formula that includes a hydrating blend of coconut oil and vitamin E.
+The largest day spa brand in Australia, Endota, has its reliable Natural Clear Zinc SPF 50+ available for $30, presenting another top choice when it comes to sunscreen in Australia.
+The mineral sunscreen lotion offers broad-spectrum UVA and UVA protection, water resistance of up to 4 hours, and is made from natural zinc oxide with a reef and ocean-safe formula that includes a hydrating blend of coconut oil and vitamin E.

 Like all the others, this will shield you from both UVA and UVB rays, although it’s only water-resistant for up to 80 minutes.

 This is also a tinted sunscreen, which means while it’s a mineral sunscreen with titanium dioxide and zinc oxide, the formula also includes a subtle tint to blend in better with fair to light skin tones to help improve complexion.